Skip to content

 As an expert in nursing and healthcare, you’ll work to devise plans to promote policy change and create new health policies.
 These strategies rely on thoroughly researched insight that inform you and your colleagues on the best way to move forward.
 This can mean helping strategize around policy appeals, advising leaders and lawmakers on how best to communicate issues and healthcare plans to the public, and consulting for various healthcare corporations or institutions.

-At healthcare organizations and research firms, Health Policy Nurses aid in the communication of needs and findings to leading healthcare changemakers.
+• Healthcare organizations & research firms: At healthcare organizations and research firms, health policy nurses aid in the communication of needs and findings to leading healthcare changemakers.
 This can lead to HPNs taking on roles as lobbyists, actively working to persuade and influence elected officials to support their organization’s cause.

 Get a Bachelor of Science in Nursing (BSN).

-Earning your BSN at an accredited university is a requirement for any prospective Health Policy Nurse.
+Earning your BSN at an accredited university is a requirement for any prospective health policy nurse.
 This lays the groundwork for you to understand the scope of nursing as a whole, and gives you a base of knowledge about health policies and leadership skills.
 If you want to prepare yourself even further, it’s recommended that you minor in an area that’s applicable to healthcare policy as well.
 Typically, earning your BSN, regardless of pursuing a minor, takes a total of four years.

 Pass the NCLEX-RN and work as a Registered Nurse.